Aviation in Puerto Rico: History of aviation in Puerto Rico

 Powelson Airlines (the later to be known as Caribair).
-The airline would provide Aerovías Nacionales (ANPRI) with stiff competition; from May 15 to May 21 of 1938, the USPS organized a race between the two airlines in order to give the winning airline air mail routes.
+The airline would provide Aerovías Nacionales (ANPRI) with stiff competition; from May 15 to May 21, 1938, the USPS organized a race between the two airlines in order to give the winning airline air mail routes.
 Aerovías Nacionales' airplane was not able to perform its duty and Felix Juan Serrallés Sanchez (1911-1985), who took off from Mercedita Airport in Ponce, won the race for the Powelson Airlines.

 Pan American World Airways was operating services to the island using an air strip located in Isla Grande, San Juan, (near Cataño), late in the 1930s before, during World War II, the United States military decided to build an air station there, Naval Air Station Isla Grande.
-Shortly after the end of that war, in 1945, the air-station, since known as Isla Grande airport, started getting used by other commercial airlines.
+Shortly after the end of that war, in 1945, the air station, since known as Isla Grande airport, started getting used by other commercial airlines.
 Airlines such as Deutsche Luft Hansa, Iberia and Delta flew to Isla Grande airport.

 In 1937, Amelia Earhart made a stop at Isla Grande airport, which had yet to be known by that name.
 Earhart spent the night at her friend Livingston's Dorado property.

 In 1939, an air field was inaugurated in Aguadilla, at Puerto Rico's northwest coast.
 This air field would become the Ramey Air Force Base in 1948, and, later yet, in 1973, the Rafael Hernandez Airport.

 Isla Grande airport handled propeller-driven aircraft that were in use during the 1930s and 1940s, but it was not prepared to receive jet aircraft such as the Boeing 707 that would become the staple of the fleets of many airlines worldwide in the up-coming years, so the Puerto Rican government began construction of a new airport, to be located in Isla Verde, a Carolina area near Carolina's city border with San Juan.
 The new airport, Isla Verde International airport, opened in 1954 with an inauguration address by governor Luis Muñoz Marin; it would be renamed after Marin in 1985, five years after his death.
 The Luis Muñoz Marin International airport allowed for jets such as Boeing 747, Douglas DC-10, Lockheed L-1011 Tri-Stars and others, such as Airbus A320, Boeing 727 and 737, etc. to land from North, Central and South America, Europe and other Caribbean countries in Puerto Rico, and thus, subsequently, additional airlines like Aerolineas Argentinas and KLM started services to the island.